myles-lewis/nestedcv/README.md

 plot_lambdas(res)
 ```

-The tuning of alpha for each outer fold can be plotted.
+The tuning of lambda and alpha for each outer fold can be plotted.

 ```
 plot(res$outer_result[[1]]$cvafit)